Digital Twin-Enhanced Wireless Indoor Navigation: Achieving Efficient Environment Sensing with Zero-Shot Reinforcement Learning: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-High-frequency transmissions in the millimeter wave (mmWave) bands are a key component of recently developed fifth-generation (5G) wireless systems \cite{rangan2014millimeter,dahlman20205g}.
-In addition to the ability to support massive data rates, the mmWave bands also enable highly accurate positioning and location capabilities \cite{shahmansoori20155g, guidi2014millimeter}.
-The wide bandwidth of mmWave signals, combined with the use of arrays with large numbers of elements, enables the resolution of paths with high temporal and angular resolution.
-For robotic navigation and SLAM, mmWave wireless-based positioning can be a valuable complement to camera sensors since the signals can provide information beyond line-of-sight.
+High-frequency transmission in the millimeter-wave (mmWave) bands is a key component of modern fifth-generation (5G) wireless systems, enabling not only massive data rates but also highly accurate positioning and localization capabilities \cite{rangan2014millimeter, dahlman20205g}.
+The wide bandwidth of mmWave signals, combined with the use of large antenna arrays, allows for fine-grained temporal and angular resolution of signal paths, making mmWave a powerful tool for indoor navigation and simultaneous localization and mapping (SLAM) \cite{shahmansoori20155g, guidi2014millimeter}.
+Unlike traditional camera-based sensors, mmWave signals provide the added advantage of penetrating beyond line-of-sight, allowing for robust navigation in obstructed and complex indoor environments \cite{ayyalasomayajula2020deep, yin2022millimeter}.
+However, effectively leveraging mmWave signals for indoor navigation remains challenging.